 How this weed killer works:

 The salt and vinegar will remove moisture from the weeds, and the dish soap will prevent the moisture from being re-consumed.
 If you use this spray on a hot sunny day, you will see the weed brown in just a few hours!
 However, the spray won’t be able to make it all the way to the rooting system of the weed.
 Therefore, younger or less-hardy weeds will die pretty quickly, whereas weeds with larger rooting systems may require a few additional sprays.

 Should you use an Epsom Salt Recipe?

-If you are looking for an even stronger weed killer, then you probably learned that you can replace salt with epsom salt for a better result.
+If you are looking for an even stronger weed killer, then you probably learned that you could replace salt with Epsom salt for a better result.

 That is a Myth!